1j01/textual-paint/README.md

 ```
 $ python3 paint.py --help
-usage: paint.py [-h] [--theme THEME] [--ascii-only-icons] [--inspect-layout] [--clear-screen] [filename]
+usage: paint.py [-h] [--theme {light,dark}] [--ascii-only-icons] [--inspect-layout] [--clear-screen] [filename]

 Paint in the terminal.

 positional arguments:
   filename              File to open

 options:
   -h, --help            show this help message and exit
-  --theme THEME       Theme to use, either "light" or "dark"
+  --theme {light,dark}  Theme to use, either "light" or "dark"
   --ascii-only-icons    Use only ASCII characters for tool icons
   --inspect-layout      Inspect the layout with middle click, for development
   --clear-screen        Clear the screen before starting; useful for development, to avoid seeing fixed errors
 ```

 ### Keyboard Shortcuts